-Patient
+Patient 56

 - CMS released Stark Law waivers on Mar.
 30, 2020, effective Mar.
-1 - Waivers protect remuneration between an entity and physician and referrals from the physician to the entity so long as the remuneration and referrals are "solely related to COVID-19 purposes" - COVID-19 Purposes include: - Addressing medical practice or business interruption due to the outbreak so as to maintain the availability of medical care and related services for patients and the community - Securing services of physicians and other practitioners to provide patient care services - Ensuring the ability and expanding the capacity of providers to address patient and community needs due to the outbreak - Shifting diagnosis and care of patients to alternative settings because of COVID - Diagnosing or providing medically necessary treatment of COVID for any patient / individual (regardless of whether diagnosed)
+1 - Waivers protect remuneration between an entity and physician and referrals from the physician to the entity so long as the remuneration and referrals are "solely related to COVID-19 purposes" - COVID-19 Purposes include: - Addressing medical practice or business interruption due to the outbreak so as to maintain the availability of medical care and related services for patients and the community - Securing services of physicians and other practitioners to provide patient care services - Ensuring the ability and expanding the capacity of providers to address patient and community needs due to the outbreak - Shifting diagnosis and care of patients to alternative settings because of COVID - Diagnosing or providing medically necessary treatment of COVID for any patient / individual (regardless of whether diagnosed) - Good faith standard, meaning CMS and OIG may examine the application of waivers to each arrangement to ensure parties are not using them in an attempt to conceal otherwise fraudulent conduct. - Blanket waivers do not require submission of specific documentation.

-- Waives all sanctions related to the exchange of specific types of remuneration - 18 separate Stark Law waivers, including: - Entity provides free telehealth equipment to physician practice to facilitate telehealth visits for patients who are observing social distancing or in isolation or quarantine - Other waivers include: - Payments that are above or below FMV of services provided, equipment/space leased - Loans between DHS entities and physicians that are on favorable terms, including below market interest rates - Referrals by physician owners to group practices they own that fail to meet certain elements of relevant Stark Law exceptions - Payments that exceed limits established under nonmonetary compensation or medical staff incidental benefits exceptions - Arrangements between entities and physicians that fail to meet the "writing" and "signature" requirements of various exceptions - Providers can also submit requests for individual waivers (via email)
+- Waives all sanctions related to the exchange of specific types of remuneration. - 18 separate Stark Law waivers, including: - Entity provides free telehealth equipment to physician practice to facilitate telehealth visits for patients who are observing social distancing or in isolation or quarantine - Other waivers include: - Payments that are above or below FMV of services provided, equipment/space leased - Loans between DHS entities and physicians that are on favorable terms, including below market interest rates - Referrals by physician owners to group practices they own that fail to meet certain elements of relevant Stark Law exceptions - Payments that exceed limits established under nonmonetary compensation or medical staff incidental benefits exceptions - Arrangements between entities and physicians that fail to meet the "writing" and "signature" requirements of various exceptions - Providers can also submit requests for individual waivers of Stark Law Sanctions via email. - On Jan.
+11, 2021 CMS released a new web portal to allow healthcare providers and stakeholders to submit requests for specific waivers of some regulatory requirements under Section 1135 using a standardized form.

 - On Apr.
 3, 2020 OIG issued policy statement: OIG will not impose AKS sanctions for remuneration covered under majority of the Stark Law Waivers - OIG Policy effective after Apr.
-3 - OIG position applies to 11 of the 18 types of remuneration waived under Stark Law Waivers - Waivers 12-17 not encompassed under OIG guidance, but likely due to technical differences between Stark Law and Anti-kickback Statute and not policy judgement - Stark Law waivers and OIG policy terminate at end of Public Health Emergency
+3. - OIG positon applies to 11 of the 18 types of remuneration waived under Stark Law Waivers - Waivers 12-17 not encompassed under OIG guidance, but likely due to technical differences between Stark Law and Anti-kickback Statute and not policy judgement - Stark Law waivers and OIG policy terminate at end of Public Health Emergency, now extended through April 2021.